semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

     variables:
       # Connect to Semgrep App through your SEMGREP_APP_TOKEN.
-      # Make sure you have generated a token from Semgrep App > Settings
+      # Generate a token from Semgrep App > Settings
-      # and you have added it as a variable in your GitLab CI/CD project settings.
+      # and add it as a variable in your GitLab CI/CD project settings.
       SEMGREP_APP_TOKEN: $SEMGREP_APP_TOKEN

     # Other optional settings in the `variables` block: